KiU-Net: Overcomplete Convolutional Architectures for Biomedical Image and Volumetric Segmentation: Results

 \subsubsection{KiU-Net 3D}

 For 3D volumetric segmentation, we adopt the performance metrics used in the BraTS challenge and LiTS challenge.
 For brain tumor segmentation from MRI scans, we report the Dice accuracy of enhancing tumor (ET), whole tumor (WT) and tumor core (TC).
 We also report the Hausdorff distance for all these three classes.
 More details about these metrics for brain tumor segmentation can be found in \cite{bakas2018identifying}.
 Similarly for liver segmentation in LiTS dataset, we report metrics such as Dice score, Jaccard index, volume overlap error (VOE), false negative rate (FNR), false positive rate (FPR), average symmetric surface distance (ASSD) and maximum symmetric surface distance (MSD).
 The details of these metrics can be found in \cite{bilic2019liver}.
-For both these datasets we compare KiU-Net 3D with U-Net 3D and Seg-Net 3D.
+For both these datasets we compare KiU-Net 3D with U-Net 3D, Seg-Net 3D, V-Net, Res U-Net 3D and MS U-Net 3D.
+We also compare with some application specific methods like HDense-UNet.
 Additionally, we also conduct experiments with slice-wise training of the scans using 2D versions of all these networks.
-Tables \ref{brats} and \ref{lits} report the quantitative metrics comparison for BraTS dataset and LiTS dataset respectively.
-We observe that KiU-Net outperforms other methods.
+Tables \ref{brats} and \ref{lits} report the quantitative metrics comparison for BraTS and LiTS dataset respectively.
+We observe that KiU-Net 3D outperforms other methods.
+The methods under comparison are trained from scratch.
 Note that we have used the same pipeline for all these experiments for a fair comparison.
-Further, since the primary goal of these experiments is to show that KiU-Net can act as a better backbone network architecture, we do not perform any pre-processing or post-processing which can improve the performance further irrespective of the network architecture.
+Since the primary goal of these experiments is to show that KiU-Net can act as a better backbone network architecture, we do not perform any pre-processing or post-processing which can improve the performance further irrespective of the network architecture.
+We also conduct a paired t-test and report the p-value to show the statistical significance of our results.
+The t-test is conducted between the dice accuracy of our proposed method and all the other baseline methods.
+Please note that the p-values are calculated using the dice accuracy of tumor segmentation in LiTS dataset and dice of whole tumor accuracy for the BraTS dataset.
+We note that all the values are way below 0.05 proving the statistical significance of our results.